Making Money From Home Part-Time : A comparison of Opportunities

 Jane & Darren Turner

 You don’t need have to have a specific skill set either.
-Utility Warehouse makes sure that all their Independent Distributors receive comprehensive training, which is both online and held in venues across the UK, free and available whenever you need it.
+Utility Warehouse makes sure that all their Partners receive comprehensive training, which is both online and held in venues across the UK, free and available whenever you need it.
 You will also receive a Business Manual to guide you to success.
-All Distributors receive a free hosted website, which looks just like the corporate website, where customers and distributors can sign up online and be added to your account.
+All Partners receive a free hosted website, which looks just like the corporate website, where customers and Partners can sign up online and be added to your account.
 You’ll have access to a wide range of professionally made marketing materials free of charge, and also promotional material for purchase (T-shirts, business cards etc).

 One thing mothers may be sceptical about is support once they have had the training and are officially working for themselves.
 Utility Warehouse will not throw you in at the deep end, nor will they leave you to fend for yourself.
 You’ll receive advice and support from your peers to help you build a successful business, not to mention the opportunity to meet people and make friends, which can be difficult if you spend the majority of your time at home.